Apadmi-Engineering/Mockzilla/docs/docs/snapshots.md

 # Snapshot builds

 !!! warning
-    Snapshot builds are deployed directly from the `develop` branch of this repo.
+    Snapshot builds are deployed directly from the `develop` branch of [the main repo](https://github.com/Apadmi-Engineering/Mockzilla).
 They are *not* stable and should *not* be used for anything other than testing and trying out new features.

 === "Kotlin"